11 Black LGBTQ Organizations to Support Right Now

-It’s officially Pride Month, but what would normally be a time for events and gathering is something else entirely.
-This is not simply due to the coronavirus (COVID-19) pandemic but also the widespread Black Lives Matter protests largely sparked by the murder of George Floyd.
-During this time, white people and non-Black people of color can educate themselves and others in their communities on Black LGBTQ history; it’s essential that no one forgets those who, like Marsha P. Johnson, stood up against police brutality toward Black and Brown bodies in the past.
+It's officially Pride Month, and while this is a time to celebrate with loved ones, it's also a time to advocate for Black queer individuals who deserve our support now and always.
+During this time, white people and non-Black people of color can educate themselves and others in their communities on Black LGBTQ history; after all, it's essential that no one forgets those who, like Marsha P. Johnson, stood up against police brutality toward Black and Brown bodies in the past.

 In addition to pursuing activism, donating to Black queer organizations—rather than leaving all the work to Black folks—can go a long way.
 Below is a list of organizations that support and uplift the Black LGBTQ community that could use your donations right now.